-At December 31, 2021, the fair value measurements of the contingent consideration obligations were determined using risk-adjusted discount rates ranging from 10.0% to 15.0% (weighted average rate of approximately 10.9%, weighted based on relative fair value).
+At December 31, 2022, the fair value measurements of the contingent consideration obligations were determined using risk-adjusted discount rates ranging from 10.0% to 15.0% (weighted average rate of approximately 10.7%, weighted based on relative fair value).
 Changes in fair value recorded in earnings related to acquisition-related contingent consideration are included in our Consolidated Profit and loss account as Acquisition-related and integration items, net.
-Amounts recorded for the current and noncurrent portions of acquisition-related contingent consideration are included in Accounts payable and accrued expenses and Other liabilities, respectively, in our Consolidated Balance Sheets.